Grilled Clams

 How to Cook Clams on the Grill

-Make sure when you put the clams on the grill they are lying fairly flat.
-I used to think it mattered which side was down, in terms of how the clam released from the shell, but I have not found that to be the case.
-Whichever side of the shell is up will remain attached to the clams, and the juice will collect in the bottom shell.
+I used to think it mattered which side was down in terms of how the clam was released from the shell, but I have not found that to be the case.
+Whichever side of the shell pops up will remain attached to the clams, and the juice will collect in the bottom shell.
+Use tongs to remove the clams from the grill.

 Best Kind of Clams to Grill